John-Kingham/quality-shares/docs/TESTING.md

 |Category editing|Categories can be CRUDed on the back-end|CRUDed a category on the back-end|As expected|![Category CRUD](./images/testing/category-admin-crud.png)|
 |Category front-end|Changes to categories are visible on the front end|Updated a category and checked the front-end|As expected|![Category front-end](./images/testing/category-front-end.png)|

+## Acceptance Tests

+Each user story has one or more acceptance criteria that has to be met before the story can be considered done.
+You can read the acceptance criteria for each user story in the [GitHub Project](https://github.com/users/John-Kingham/projects/14).

+All acceptance criteria have been met for implemented user stories.

 ## Colour Contrast

 I tested colour contrasts using [colourcontrast.cc](https://colourcontrast.cc/) because the [WebAIM](https://webaim.org/) site was down.